After heavy rains, hammerhead worms appear in large numbers in Texas.

 Báo Khoa học và Đời sống•20/06/2025

 Hammerhead worms prey on earthworms, an essential part of a healthy ecosystem.
-They are distinguished by their unusual hammer-shaped heads.
+They are distinguished by their unusual, hammer-shaped heads.
 Photo: Samantha Gilcrease.
 As adults, each hammerhead worm can be up to 30 - 38 cm long.
 Photo: Jennifer Serfass.
 Hammerhead worms attack their prey by secreting a neurotoxin that can irritate the skin and weaken pets if ingested.
 Photo: komonews.com.

 Experts warn that hammerhead worms can transmit harmful parasites to humans.
-Although they are not life-threatening, direct contact with them can cause skin irritation.
+Although not life-threatening, direct contact with them can cause skin irritation.
 Photo: Mike Prince/Flickr.
-Therefore, authorities warn people not to touch hammerhead worms with bare hands and absolutely not to destroy them by cutting them in half.
+Therefore, authorities warn people not to touch hammerhead worms with their bare hands and absolutely not to destroy them by cutting them in half.
 Photo: Canva.
 This is because hammerhead worms reproduce primarily by fragmentation.
 Any part that breaks off will form a new one within 10 days.
-So if you cut it in half, it will then turn into two hammerhead worms.
+So, if you cut it in half, it will then turn into two hammerhead worms.
 Photo: conservationhamilton.ca.

 To kill hammerhead worms, experts recommend placing them in a bag and freezing them for 48 hours or soaking them in a mixture of salt and vinegar.
 Photo: Pong Wira / Shutterstock.
 Readers are invited to watch the video : Discovering many new species in the Mekong River Region.
 Source: THĐT1.